 Law firm criticizes ICE for toddler’s death after release

-Washington-based Arnold & Porter’s statement Monday identifies the child by her first name, Mariee.
-A Vice News story also released Monday says Mariee was 18 months old when she arrived at the South Texas Family Residential Center in the town of Dilley.
+Washington-based Arnold & Porter’s statement Monday identifies the child by her first name, Mariee, and says she was 21 months old when she died in May.
+A Vice News story also released Monday said Mariee arrived with her mother, Yazmin Juarez, at the detention center in Dilley, Texas, in March, and died about six weeks after her release.

 ICE said in a statement that it “takes very seriously the health, safety and welfare of those in our care.”

 “Comprehensive medical care is provided to all individuals in ICE custody,” the agency said.